viresh-ratnakar/exolve/README.md

 ## Saving state
 The software automatically saves state.
 It does so in a cookie, using the id specified in the exolve-id section as the key.
+The saved puzzle state is retained for 90 days after the last change.

 If an html file containing an exolve puzzle has been direcly loaded into Chrome from the local computer (i.e., using a file://...
 URL), then Chrome